 To make best use of the information provided, we recommend that you seek advice from your doctor or nurse, or seek help from one of the Cardiothoracic Patient Support Groups.

 All hospital transplant units must be licensed by the Human Tissue Authority.
 Patients are normally referred to their nearest transplant unit, but they may opt to go elsewhere.

 The following policies outline how patients are selected for cardiothoracic transplantation and can be found on our Policies and guidance page:

-Cardiothoracic organs from deceased donors in the UK are allocated according to a complex process, which is described here:
+Cardiothoracic organs from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness.